 1. Obrestad wins the 2007 WSOPE Main Event

 Come on, you knew this would be her top moment.
-Here are the final two hands of the tournament versus John Tabatabai and Obrestad’s epic and unprecedented win.
+Here is the PokerNews live reporting account of the final hand between Obrestad and John Tabatabai at the 2007 WSOPE final table, sealing Obrestad’s epic and unprecedented win.

 Until next time.